BaharAV/AD-with-Synthesized-Anomaly-Features-and-Assisted-MLP/README.md

 ### Anomaly Detection and Localization with Synthesized Anomaly Features and Assisted MLP
-Presented and awarded at the Winter Conference of Society for Computational Design and Engineering, 2024
+Presented and Awarded at the Winter Conference of Society for Computational Design and Engineering (2024)

 ### Model
 ![Image 1](imgs/model.png)